curv3d/curv/docs/language/Language.md

 The fact that these functions all operate on a single list argument becomes more important in the context of arrays, described later.

-TeaCAD does not support varargs functions, not even built-in ones.
+Curv does not support varargs functions, not even built-in ones.
 In all cases where a variable number of arguments is needed, a single list argument is used instead.
 * This is more flexible, because the list argument can be written either as